 In order to do this, you’ll need a longer rod that is capable of launching the bait and your rig out to a much farther distance than you could with any other rod.

 You’ll need a bigger, stronger rod for surf fishing and this concept also applies to the reel you’ll need to use.
-The best surf fishing reels needs to be big enough to hold a decent amount of heavier fishing line, such as 20 or even 50 pound test in some cases.
+Surf reels need to be big enough to hold a decent amount of heavier fishing line, such as 20 or even 50 pound test in some cases.

 The reel should also have a good drag system that will help you in maintaining control over your line and the fish when you’re in the middle of an intense fight.